mehmetfiskindal/gea-embedded/README.md

 ### 3. Choose a target

-From here you can either flash to the ESP32 board or preview in the browser simulator.
+From here you can flash to the ESP32 board, deploy to the Raspberry Pi target, or preview in the browser simulator.

 ## ESP32 Target